adityam/linux-blog/content/post/tale-of-two-eink-notebooks.md

 stars are never recognized as a bookmark symbol, while quite often my "of" and "op" are recognized as the star symbol.
 It is really annoying and completely destroys my flow while writing.
-I wish there were a way to either disable the star symbol or make it more elaborate (like start with a circle around it), so as to avoid accidental triggers.
+I wish there were a way to either disable the star symbol or make it more elaborate (like start with a circle around it) to avoid accidental triggers.

 # Conclusions